sguox002/leetcode/leetcode-all.md

 ****
 ->>

+<<-1307	Verbal Arithmetic Puzzle    		37.6%	Hard
+each character represents a digit from 0 to 9. and given an equation, check if it is solvable. a 2d backtracking problem with rows and cols.
+- using hashmap or vector to record letter digit mapping and used digits.
+- reverse each row so that addition is more convenient.
+- do it from first column (all rows) and then process to next cols with cf.
+approach:
+- first char not allowed to map to 0. - notallowed
+- d2c and c2d hashmap (using array is faster + used)
+- reverse left and right
+- need row,col, cf.
+- col reaches result size and cf=0, success.
+- reach row size,
+if row sum %10 == result mapping, go to next col. if result not mapped, add the mapping and do push/pop + backtracking.
+- for each row, search for next available mapping. some edge case shall be avoid first: result shorter than left, single digit can allow to be 0.
+*****
+->>

 <<-425	Word Squares    		49.4%	Hard
 kth row and column reads the same. given a set of words, find all word squares you can build.